-Informally known as the common room, this is where students can relax and enjoy themselves with access to refreshments, sky T.V. and darts when they are not involved with formal lessons or study periods in the library.
+Informally known as the common room, this is where students can relax and enjoy themselves with access to refreshments, and darts when they are not involved with formal lessons or study periods in the library.
 They also have use of a kitchen to make hot drinks and snacks.